 Previous festivals have included many UK premieres and their programmes can be seen in full in the archive section of our site.

-Over the past five years FeSTeLõn has been growing and gaining more of a presence in London, with a diverse audience.
+Over the past six years FeSTeLõn has been growing and gaining more of a presence in London, with a diverse audience.
 Our surveys from FeSTeLõn 2017 have shown over 15% of our audience have a first language outside of Spanish or English.
 Through the use of surtitles the productions are also accessible to those who are hard of hearing.
 FeSTeLõn has been able to allow Spanish theatre companies to perform in their native language whilst also guaranteeing that all those interested in Spanish theatre, regardless of their knowledge of the language, are able to participate and enjoy the productions.

 As well as the work it produces onstage, FeSTeLõn has also dedicated itself to introducing a collection of activities offstage to its programming.
 For example, each production at the festival hosts a Q+A session for the audience after one of their performances in order to strengthen the cultural interchange and understanding between spectator and performer.
 All companies have the opportunity to give talks relating to their work, and in 2017 topics included theatre as a poetic space for reality and the role of humour as a tool for social intervention.